Subscribe to updates

 December 11, 2025 View on council websiteSummary

-According to the report pack, while defence is not identified as a standalone sector in the Good Growth Plan, it is deeply embedded within many of Cornwall's distinctive strengths be it; Space, Marine, Critical Minerals, or Renewable Energy.
-The report pack says that these sectors not only support national security objectives but also offer pathways for high-value economic growth, innovation, and skilled employment.
-It also notes the strategic need for food security as part of wider defensive resilience creating links to agri-food, a core economic sector.
+The report recognised that while defence is not identified as a standalone sector in the Good Growth Plan, it is deeply embedded within many of Cornwall's distinctive strengths, be it space, marine, critical minerals, or renewable energy.
+These sectors not only support national security objectives but also offer pathways for high-value economic growth, innovation, and skilled employment.
+The report also noted the strategic need for food security as part of wider defensive resilience, creating links to agri-food, a core economic sector.

-- Space - Cornwall offers space and aerospace assets such as Goonhilly Earth Station, Spaceport Cornwall and the National Drone Hub.
+- Space - Cornwall offers nationally significant space and aerospace assets such as Goonhilly Earth Station, Spaceport Cornwall and the National Drone Hub.

-- Marine - Cornwall offers coastal and offshore environments ideal for testing naval and autonomous systems.
+- Marine - Cornwall offers unique coastal and offshore environments ideal for testing naval and autonomous systems and has a long and proud maritime history.

 - Critical Minerals - The granite intrusion that underlies Cornwall contains Europe's largest lithium resource, some of the world's richest tin deposits, and one of the world's largest undeveloped tungsten deposits.